openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `particleStatus/`
     - Type: Optional *(int)*
     - Description: Integer indicating whether a particle is "alive" or "dead" (for example, has hit the vacuum chamber wall).
-A zero value indicates the particle is alive and any other value indicates that the particle is dead.
-Programs are free to distinguish how a particle died by assigning different non-zero values to "modes of death".
+A value of one indicates the particle is alive and any other value indicates that the particle is dead.
+Programs are free to distinguish how a particle died by assigning different non-unit values to `particleStatus`.
 For example, a program might want to differentiate between particles that are dead due to hitting the side walls versus reversing the direction longitudinally in an RF cavity.

 - `pathLength/`
     - Type: Optional *(float)*